Norman Studios: Gloria Norman School of Dance

-Gloria Norman, the wife of Richard Norman, began teaching dance in 1935 on the second floor of the main production and film printing building.
+Norman's wife, Gloria Norman, began teaching dance in 1935 on the second floor of the main production and film printing building.
 Richard, who was still in the film business by producing industrial films for the Pure Oil Co. and distributing Joe Louis fight films, felt the sounds of dancing were too loud.
 A dance floor was built in the set building which is now used as the site for the Circle of Faith Ministries and is the sole building of the original five not owned by Jacksonville currently.

 After Gloria sold the studio in 1976, the building became the location for a variety of companies such as plumbing and telephone answering services.

 Revitalization

 Rediscovery

-Only when Ann Burt, a local resident, discovered that the dilapidated buildings were actually an important former movie studio were efforts made to turn the site of Norman Studios into a museum.
+Only when Ann Burt, a local resident, discovered the dilapidated buildings were actually an important former movie studio were efforts made to turn the site of Norman Studios into a museum.
 As a member of Old Arlington Inc, an Arlington area preservationist group, Burt was able to bring together others to save the site.